overview

 Entertainment

-Leisure venues in St. Charles include movie theatres, live theatre, bowling, bars with local entertainment, casinos, museums, concerts and more.
-The university has a recreation center which offers indoor basketball courts; a gymnasium for indoor soccer, handball, and basketball; a running track; cardio equipment and weights; and group exercise classes.
+Nestled on the banks of the majestic Missouri River, St. Charles is a captivating small city that seamlessly blends historic charm with modern amenities.
+Offering a rich tapestry of entertainment, shopping, and cultural activities, St. Charles provides a vibrant and engaging experience.
+Leisure venues include movie theatres, live theatre, bowling, bars with local entertainment, casinos, museums, concerts and more.
+St. Charles’ historic Main Street is a haven for entertainment, boasting a variety of lively festivals, outdoor concerts, and art shows throughout the year.
+The university offers captivating theatrical productions, art exhibitions, and musical performances.
+In addition, it has a recreation center which offers indoor basketball courts; a gymnasium for indoor soccer, handball, and basketball; a running track; cardio equipment and weights; and group exercise classes.
 Students can join any of over 100 student clubs, participate in sports, attend movie nights or speaker series events, and participate in off-campus activities, such as shopping, dining, concerts, movies, theatre, and more.
-Nearby St. Louis also offers professional sporting events, museums, attractions, concerts, and more.
+Nearby St. Louis also offers professional sporting events, museums, attractions like the Gateway Arch, concerts, historical attractions, performance arts, and more.

 Shopping

-The campus is located near the riverfront, which offers small shops and restaurants.
-There is a bus stop on campus that will take students to local business for shopping.
-A variety of shopping malls, outlet malls, and independent shops are available in the area.
+The campus is located near the riverfront, home to historic Main Street, small shops and restaurants.
+Boutiques and shops are available in St. Charles, while a variety of shopping malls, outlet malls, and independent shops are available in the wider area.
 Stores are typically open every day.

 Climate